Self-sustaining traveling fronts for a model related to bushfires: Introduction

 Specifically, in bushfire modeling, translating solutions represent steady-state firefronts moving through an environment and the analysis of these solutions is crucial to identify conditions under which a fire sustains itself or extinguishes. {F}rom the phenomenological standpoint, these patterns can also help to quantify how parameters like diffusion, ignition thresholds, and fuel availability influence fire spread.

 In this paper, by deriving quantitative bounds on the environmental diffusion coefficient and ignition kernels, we establish conditions that dictate whether a fire will sustain itself indefinitely or eventually extinguish.
-Our findings demonstrate that while vertically translating solutions are not possible, traveling wave solutions exist for any prescribed velocity, exhibiting divergent profiles.
-These traveling waves, despite being evolutionary unstable, maintain stability under perturbations localized away from the burning region.
+Our findings demonstrate that while vertically translating solutions (which correspond physically to fires whose temperature is a linear function of time) are not possible, traveling wave solutions exist for any prescribed velocity, exhibiting divergent profiles.

 These results contribute to the broader understanding of fire dynamics by offering precise conditions for sustained propagation and extinction.
 They also provide insights into the robustness of firefronts under localized disturbances, which has direct implications for fire management and predictive modeling in real-world scenarios.